Wix Review (2019) — The 10 Key Things You Need To Know

 Below you’ll find a summary of the key pros and cons of the platform.
 If you’re interested in trying Wix out, you can also take advantage of a free trial.

-- A large range of templates is provided (500+), which feature useful sample content.
+A large range of templates is provided (500+), which are of a high quality and feature useful sample content.

 Alternatives to Wix

 If you’re looking to build a largely content-driven site (i.e., you’re not too worried about e-commerce), then Squarespace and Jimdo are worth a look (check out our Squarespace review and our Jimdo review for more details).

 Squarespace is a more elegant and professional website building solution than Wix, and provides truly responsive websites, but it is more expensive.
 If you need a cheaper option, you could do worse than investigate Jimdo, because it provides a similar feature set to Wix whilst again providing fully responsive websites.